pingcap/community/votes/0784-BrianZhang-as-tidb-committer.md

 ## Proposal

-[BornChanger](https://github.com/BornChanger) have contributed a lot to TiDB repo, he has fixed several issues and has been doing some enhancement work in TiCDC.
+[BornChanger](https://github.com/BornChanger) have contributed a lot to TiDB repo, he has fixed several issues and has been doing some enhancement work in resource control and BR.

 I (@Benjamin2037) hereby nominate @BornChanger as TiDB committer and call for a vote.